 4. Second First Impressions

 The main character is Ruthie Midona, and she encounters a gentleman named Teddy Prescott.
-So Ruthie works at Providence, it’s like an older home for richer folks, and she has been a secretary, administrative assistant, for about six years.
+So Ruthie works at Providence; it’s like an older home for richer folks, and she has been a secretary administrative assistant for about six years.
 Ruthie is twenty-five and dresses like she’s eighty-five.

 But in the meanwhile, Ruthie ends up going to the gas station to fill up the car.
 She ends up lending money to Teddy Prescott, who was on his motorcycle.
 Little does she know that Teddy is the owner’s son, the new owner of Providence, and he shows up at her doorstep the next day.
 So Teddy is supposed to be saving money for his tattoo shop.

 Teddy has a history of dating someone and then dumping them very quickly, and everyone is warning Ruthie not to get involved with him.
 He’s not a permanent solution for what she’s looking for.
-So do they get together?
+So, do they get together?
 How do they get together?
-Are they able to make better second first impressions for themselves?
+Are they able to make better second impressions for themselves?
 There are many questions and mysteries similar to The Upside Of Falling.

 Author: Sally Thorne